 The members of the OppArch Lab focus on solutions for extremely high-performing opportunistic architectures for highly dense cellular networks and for infrastructure-less wireless services.
 Specifically, the OppArch Lab targets analysis, design, implementation and experimental evaluation of energy-efficient, robust, fair and high-throughput communication protocols for: (i) SDN/SDR-based cellular networks, (ii) context-aware services, and (iii) cloud-based data centers.

 The Pervasive Wireless Systems Group has the goal to provide truly pervasive and seamless communication using innovative wireless systems.
 The group has currently three main lines of research: (i) visible light communication networks, (ii) mobile indoor localization, and (iii) collaborative wideband spectrum monitoring.
-Research collaborations are also active with other groups at IMDEA Networks Institute and with key external partners such as Armasuisse and ETH Zurich.
 The approach of the group is to build and deploy solid systems that support the theoretical and simulation analysis.

 The Ubiquitous Wireless Networks Group carries out research on infrastructures and protocols that support wireless networking in general environments, including borderline scenarios such as extremely dense networks, challenged networks, intermittently connected networks, delay-tolerant networks and underwater networks.
 The research activities span medium access control (MAC), routing, error control and transport protocols, both as standalone entities and as part of cross-layer design frameworks.
 Experimental activities with real hardware are valued as a proof-of-concept for analytical and simulation results.